 Community Foundation for the Alleghenies will manage all other nonprofit requests for emergency funding in Cambria and Somerset counties, as well as health and human services requests in Bedford County, as a result of the COVID-19 pandemic.
 Organizations in need of emergency funding due to the coronavirus can follow these steps to apply for help:

 - The nonprofit should send an email to firstname.lastname@example.org with the subject line “Emergency Funding Request.”
-The email should include a description of need (if possible, include how much income have you lost this month compared to the same time period last year), the amount requested, and a breakdown of how the funding will be used.
+The email should include a description of need (if possible, include how much income you have lost this month compared to the same time period last year), the amount requested, and a breakdown of how the funding will be used.

 - CFA will receive requests, compile information, and disseminate to the COVID-19 Rapid Response Fund Advisory Committee.